Estimation and Approximation in Physics

 methods rather than phenomenology.

-You are expected to be familiar with classical and quantum mechanics and electricity and magnetism at the undergraduate level.
+You are expected to be familiar with classical and quantum mechanics and electricity and magnetism at the level of PHYS 3201, PHYS 3123, and PHYS 3143.

 The class will be highly interactive, with all students expected to actively participate in the discussion.
 The grades will be based on class participation (10%) as well as homework (60%) and a final project (30%).
 You can discuss problems